 And the same goes here.
 These are two examples, but there are many more – there are mix and match games, and plenty of other word games and activities to stimulate description, and thinking about regular items in different ways.

-We highly recommend this book and I can’t wait to see Ameli’s first completed story transferred from her incredible imagination, to paper.
+We highly recommend this book and I can’t wait to see Ameli’s first completed story transferred from her incredible imagination to paper.
+Additionally, if you’re ready to take it further, a good book review writing service is SmartWritingService.com, professional academic writers who can help you with your writing needs.

 (This book will also help hit quite a few of the year 2 curriculum targets, possibly other years too)